LinuxBoot using coreboot, u-root and systemboot

 Our system firmware uses u-root, which does not have (intentionally) an udev equivalent.
 Therefore, to have /dev/ automatically populated at boot time you should enable devtmps.

-Simply enable CONFIG_DEVTMPFS and CONFIG_DEVTMPFS_MOUNT in your kernel config
+Simply enable CONFIG_DEVTMPFS and CONFIG_DEVTMPFS_MOUNT in your kernel config.

 In menuconfig: